 Seasonal activities in Rye Patch State Park

-Once you have finished with the reservoir you can take the chance to have a relaxing picnic within Rye Patch State Park.
-The park contains two different day use picnic areas that vary in use.
-If you have a small picnic group we recommend using the river picnic area.
-It has tables, grills and restrooms available for your convenience.
-The west side of the reservoir has a group-use picnic area has space for up to 100 people.
-It is also is equipped with tables, grills, water collection points and restrooms.
+Once you have finished playing in the reservoir, you can take the chance to have a relaxing picnic within Rye Patch State Park.
+The park contains two different day-use picnic areas that vary in use.
+If you have a small picnic group, we recommend using the river picnic area.
+It has tables, grills, and restrooms available for your convenience.
+The west side of the reservoir has a group-use picnic area that has space for up to 100 people.
+It is also is equipped with tables, grills, water collection points, and restrooms.

-If you were to take a glance at the desert in Rye Patch State Park you might not think that living things were in abundance.
-This is not true as there is plenty of wildlife for you to view in the park, you just have to sometimes look a little closer.
-Leopard lizards are very common on the hiking trails and you may even catch a glimpse of some larger animals, including deer, turkeys, rabbits, ducks and pelicans.
-With all wildlife make sure you keep a good distance between them and try not to scare them.
+If you were to take a glance at the desert in Rye Patch State Park from the window of your campervan, you might not think that living things were in abundance.
+Surprisingly, this is not true, and there is plenty of wildlife for you to view in the park—you just have to look a little closer to spot it.
+Leopard lizards are very common on the hiking trails, and you may even catch a glimpse of some larger animals, including deer, turkeys, rabbits, ducks, and pelicans.
+With all wildlife, make sure you keep a safe distance between them and try not to scare them.

-A great way to get out and explore Rye Patch State Park is by making use of the hiking trails.
-The trails in Rye Patch State Park are quite short so they will suit hikers of all ages and skill levels.
-One of the most popular trails in the park is the one mile East Cove Trail.
-The classic Nevada desert scenery of sagebrush and other shrubs will be seen and as you leave the trailhead area the terrain will change to colored bands of dirt and rock strata as you descend.
-Since this park is very remote make sure you tell the park rangers of your hiking plans.
+A great way to get out of the pop-up and explore Rye Patch State Park is by making use of the hiking trails.
+The trails in Rye Patch State Park are quite short, and the brief length will suit hikers of all ages and skill levels.
+One of the most popular trails in the park is the one-mile long East Cove Trail.
+The classic Nevada desert scenery of sagebrush and other shrubs will be seen, and as you leave the trailhead area, the terrain will change to colored bands of dirt and rock strata as you descend.
+Since this park is very remote, make sure you tell the park rangers of your hiking plans.

 Rye Patch Nugget Shoot

-The Reno Prospecting and Detecting Club holds an annual event known as the Rye Patch Nugget Shoot that brings together people of all ages to try and find some old fashioned gold nuggets.
-The event is held within Rye Patch State Park and those participating in the Rye Patch Nugget Shoot use metal detectors to try and locate their loot.
-Many gold nuggets have been found in Pershing County since the mid-1800s, and there are plenty more nuggets still out there waiting to be found.
-For more information on the Rye Patch Nugget Shoot contact the Reno Prospecting and Detecting Club.
+The Reno Prospecting and Detecting Club holds an annual event known as the Rye Patch Nugget Shoot that brings people of all ages together for an old fashioned treasure hunt.
+The event is held within Rye Patch State Park, and those participating in the Rye Patch Nugget Shoot use metal detectors to try and locate their loot.
+Many gold nuggets have been discovered in Pershing County since the mid-1800s, and there are plenty more still out there waiting to be found.
+For more information on the Rye Patch Nugget Shoot, contact the Reno Prospecting and Detecting Club.